sagemsux/stephcurryshot/README.md

-# stephcurryshot
-Dynamic Analysis and Optimization of Steph Curry's 3-pt shot
+# Dynamic Analysis and Optimization of Steph Curry's 3-pt shot

 Project for Dr. Sunil Agrawal's course MECE 4602 - Intro to Robotics at Columbia University.
 Please note that the code is written in MATLAB 2016b, and might not work with earlier versions.